 We have increased our focus, community and partnership engagement across our Local Authority area to raise the profile of Fostering for North East Lincolnshire Council.
-This has enabled our enquiries to show an increase, in comparison to last year. it is anticipated that next year will show a continued increase due to the increased focus of Fostering awareness across the Local Authority and community.
+This drive is evident in our enquiries and prospective carers currently in assessment.
+The service is on track and forecasting an approval rate of 16 in the first half of 25/26. in comparison to last year where we had 6 approvals in the full year. it is anticipated that next year will also show a continued increase due to the increased focus of Fostering awareness across the Local Authority and community.